-In addition, we are performing some bare metal experiments on two Raspberry PI clusters, one with Raspberry PI4's and the other with Raspberry PI 3b+'s.
+In addition, we are performing some bare metal experiments on two Raspberry PI clusters, one with all of them being Raspberry PI4's and the other with Raspberry PI with mostly 3b+'s.
 The latter has a management node, a PI 4, and worker nodes that are PI 3b+.
 The inclusion of the Raspberry platform was important to us as it demonstrates the capability of IoT and Edge computing devices that may become more prevalent in the future for delegating tasks to the edge.
 We further provide a docker container for a comparison of containerized services.